Finance & Tax Consultants

 • Tangible Assets – Use assignment documents for art, vehicles, and collectibles.

-When Should You Consult an Estate Planning Attorney?
+When Should You Consult an Estate Planning Lawyer?

-Engage a qualified attorney when drafting complex provisions, complying with tax regulations, or funding high-value holdings.
+Engage a qualified estate planning lawyer when drafting complex provisions, complying with tax regulations, or funding high-value holdings.

 • Complex Family Dynamics – Second marriages, blended families, or special-needs beneficiaries.